teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         index_ranges: [ * [ uint, IndexPos, IndexPos ] ],
     }
     ; This index is computed from the weighted bandwidths of all the SNIPs.
+    ;
-    ; Note that when a single bandwidth changes, it might otherwise change ; all the indices, even if none of the other.
+    ; Note that when a single bandwidth changes, it can change _all_ of ; the indices in a bandwidth-weighted index, even if no other ; bandwidth changes.
     IndexSpec /= {
         type: Indextype_Weighted,
         ; This index is constructed by assigning a weight to each relay, ; and then normalizing those weights.
-See algorithm below XXX
+See algorithm below in section ; XXX.
         index_weights: [ * uint32 ],
     }
+    ; Limiting bandwidth weights to uint32 makes reconstruction algorithms ; much easier.
-    uint32 = uint .size 4;
+    uint32 = uint .size 4

     ; This index is computed from the RSA identity keys digests of all of the ; SNIPs.
+It is used in the HSv2 directory ring.
     IndexSpec /= {
         type: Indextype_RSAID,
+        ; How many bytes of RSA identity data go into each indexpos entry?
         n_bytes: uint,
     }
     ; This index is computed from the Ed25519 identity keys of all of the ; SNIPs.
+It is used in the HSv3 directory ring.
-    IndexSpec /= [
+    IndexSpec /= {
         type : Indextype_Ed25519Id,
-        n_bytes : uint,
+        ; How many bytes of digest go into each indexpos entry? n_bytes : uint,
-        d_alg : DigestAlgorithm,
+        ; What digest do we use for building this ring? d_alg : DigestAlgorithm,
-        prefix : bstr,
+        ; What bytes do we give to the hash before the ed25519? prefix : bstr,
-        suffix : bstr,
+        ; What bytes do we give to the hash after the ed25519? suffix : bstr,
     }

+    ; Information about a single router in an ENDIVE.
     ENDIVERouterData : {
+        ; The authority-generated SNIPRouterData for this router.
+        1 => encoded-cbor .cbor SNIPRouterData,
+        ; The RSA identity, or a prefix of it, to use for HSv2 indices.
+        ?
+2 => RSAIdentityFingerprint,

+        * int => any,
+        * tstr => any,
+    }

+    ; 20 bytes or fewer: legacy RSA SHA1 identity fingerprint.
+    RSAIdentityFingerprint = bstr

+    ; encoded-cbor is defined in the CDDL postlude as a bstr that is ; tagged as holding verbatim CBOR:
+    ;
+    ;    encoded-cbor = #6.24(bstr)
+    ;
+    ; Using a tag like this helps tools that validate the string as ; valid CBOR; using a bstr helps indicate that the signed data ; should not be interpreted until after the signature is checked.
+    ; It also helps diff tools know that they should look inside these ; objects.

 ## Root documents